Michaelmas Term 2022 — Talks & Materials

 Abstract

 When the policymaker is unable to distinguish across agents’ ability, classic adverse selection mechanisms may emerge leading to market unraveling.
 Here, I consider the problem of repeatedly choosing policy parameters, like public sector wages, in an adverse selection context, where the policymaker does not know the DGP of agents' types.
-The policimaker has the mandate to maximize social welfare subject to monopolistic and competitive equilibria considerations.
+The policymaker has the mandate to maximize social welfare subject to monopolistic and competitive equilibria considerations.
 However, unlike traditional bandit problems, (i) feedback is asymmetric across agents' decisions, and (ii) the policymaker may not observe utility at the end of the period.
 This paper builds on previous literature on sequential public policy design, generalizing feedback as a function of agent's decisions.
 Moreover, for the first time, I introduce perfect competition considerations into the repeated game, maximizing consumer surplus.
 Non-zero measure of full-information feedback brings hope for sublinear regret, even for unknown sample size.
 Finally, the sequential characterization of the problem is very amenable to contextual characterization, (partially) escaping adverse selection when informative covariates are available.

 Broad Topic: Microeconomic Theory.
 Specific Topic: Estimation of Preference Heterogeneity.